 Minor in Law and Justice – Provides students with an opportunity to complete a course of study in substantive law at the undergraduate level.
 The interdisciplinary minor offers courses in business, criminal, constitutional, comparative and international law.

 Minor in Sociology – Students learn how to evaluate social conditions and design ways to solve social problems.

 Minor in History – Students learn how to evaluate evidence of change and continuity in politics, culture and society.

-Minor in Women's Studies – The minor in women's studies is an interdisciplinary course of study that incorporates a broad range of liberal arts activities – reading, writing, thinking and discussion – in order to teach a fuller understanding of the lives of women and their historical and cultural impact.
+Minor in Women’s and Gender Studies – The minor in women’s and gender studies is an interdisciplinary course of study that incorporates a broad range of liberal arts activities – reading, writing, thinking and discussion – in order to teach a fuller understanding of the lives of women and their historical and cultural impact.

 Minor in Asian Studies – The minor in Asian studies focuses on the history, culture and politics of East Asia, Southeast Asia and the Indian subcontinent.
 The minor involves courses from multiple departments in the College of Arts and Letters and the College of Social Sciences, Mathematics and Education.

 – The University has not established a specialized pre-law major, but encourages prospective law students to pursue a course of study that includes a wide variety of liberal arts classes.
 A variety of majors in all four colleges are appropriate for pre-law students, including the history major, the history major with a concentration in American history and law, and the sociology major.
 Students should also consider the law, justice and advocacy minor.